ASV Mark III radar: ASV Mark III vs. H2S Mark II

 The original Mark III was identical to the H2S Mark II, except for the antenna system.
 H2S used a 36 inch reflector designed to spread the signal out in a wide vertical angle to illuminate the area below the bomber as well as in front of it.
-The system for ASV modified the design, reducing its width to 28 inches to fit under the nose of the Wellington and reshaping it to send less energy downward, as the aircraft would be flying at low altitude and the area under the bomber was relatively small and did not need to be covered.
+The system for ASV modified the design, reducing its width to 28 inches to fit under the nose of the Wellington and reshaping it to send less energy downward.
+As the aircraft would be flying at low altitude, the area under the bomber was relatively small and did not need to be covered.
 Another change was to replace the H2S's coaxial cable power feed with a cable that ran to the scanner unit, and then switched to waveguide and feedhorn on the antenna.
 This modification was later applied to H2S Mark IIA.
 The IIIC installations on the Sunderland had separate and non-interchangeable antennas, Type 12 and 53.
 They were fed via a waveguide running through the wing, connected to a magnetron in the fuselage.
 This was combined with Switch Unit 205, which sent the magnetron output alternately to the two scanners as they rotated.
 The Type 205 consisted of a muting unit similar to the Vixen system, which alternately muted one output and then the other as the loops were rotated.